background 0background 1background 2background 3

 Clouds are a critical component of the atmosphere, which predominantly cools the planet by scattering solar radiation back to space.
 Particulate matter (PM) are small solids suspended in the air that can initiate the seeding process for cloud formation, where environmental metal oxides (EMO) are one of the dominate types of PM.
 This process is directly related to the relative humidity (RH) above the PM surface and how much water it absorbs.
 PM collects sparingly small molecular layers of water before undergoing bulk scale water uptake.
 Details of water uptake at this level are still lacking in the literature, and we desire to quantify water uptake on atmospheric PM to enhance climate models.

-Is your project focused on any of the following?
+Does your project align with any of the following?

 Permission to Publish Work